Aliazzzz/DebugLogger-for-CODESYS-V3/README.md

 # DebugLogger for CODESYS V3

-original idea by Sebastian Rau: https://github.com/SebastianRau/Codesys2-DebugMessages
+Credits and kudo's to the original poster: https://github.com/SebastianRau/Codesys2-DebugMessages

 # Adds debug messages to a global array in your application